 It must be rough to be a tiny chick on a beach with lots of human traffic, fortunately Fort De Soto does have a roped off area where birds can rest, nest and avoid the ethical people who stay out of the protected area.

-I enjoyed my brief, long distance opportunity to photograph and observe these Wilson’s Plovers and their tiny chicks, it was a small window into their life.
+I enjoyed my brief, long distance opportunity to photograph and observe these Wilson’s Plovers and chicks, it was a small window into their life.